iffse/pay-respects/README.md

 - `min_length`: Check whether the given command has at least the length of the argument
 - `max_length`: Check whether the given command has at most the length of the argument

+For locale other than English, be aware that patterns should be the output having `LC_ALL=C` environment variable.

 ## Current Progress